Jackson Hole Shooting Experience

 • Sig Sauer

 Last year (2011) we bought many guns, but all except one were for our business.
 The one that I bought for myself was a 1911 with THIS grip added.
 While I would have loved to go “all out” and buy a high-end brand, my budget was more in the $1,000 range.
 I had to accept that while I could buy a good gun for that price, I simply would not be able to own an excellent gun.
-I took the advice of custom builder Herb Hazen that if you don’t have at least $1,000 to spend; keep saving your pennies.
+I took the advice of custom builder Herb Hazen that if you don’t have at least $1,000 to spend, keep saving your pennies.

 Beveled magazine well.
 Most factory pistols do not have a beveled magazine well.
-If you are interested in speeding up your reloading, is is prudent to have the help of a beveled well.
+If you are interested in speeding up your reloading, it is prudent to have the help of a beveled well.
 Some tough guys will tell you that you don’t need a beveled well, that you just need to practice more.
-For those of you that plan to practice 25 magazine changes every day for 6 months, nope, you need not worry about the mag well.
+For those of you that plan to practice 25 magazine changes every day for 6 months, no, you need not worry about the mag well.
 For the rest of us; it is helpful!

 Extended magazine release button.
-For fast reloads, this is a real plus, but is not absolutely necessary.
+For fast reloads, this is a real plus, but it is not absolutely necessary.

 Beavertail.
 Your grip safety must be depressed for the pistol to shoot.
 At the top of the grip safety, there are various options for the beavertail.
 Discuss with your builder which is best for you.

-Full length guide rod.
-Many competitors prefer the full length guide rod whereas some defensive shooters don’t.
+Full-length guide rod.
+Many competitors prefer the full-length guide rod, whereas some defensive shooters don’t.

 Compensator.
 Having a compensator will reduce felt recoil and will allow you to get your front sight back on target more quickly.